WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

   -h, --help                 Show Help
 ```

-Now, let's find a typo in a wallet called `MagicalCryptoWallet.json`.
-For the sake of the example let's say I have created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.
+Now, let us find a typo in a wallet called `MagicalCryptoWallet.json`.
+For the sake of the example let us say I have created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.

 ```
 $ wassabee findpassword --wallet:MagicalCryptoWallet